jhazelwo/puppet-couchdb/README.md

     * __WINDOWS__
     * _string_
     * Default is 'couchbase400.iss'
-    * Name (without path) of the response file InstallShield uses to install Coucbbase headlessly.
+    * Name (without path) of the response file InstallShield uses to install Couchbase headlessly.
 *  $package_provider:
     * _string_
     * Default is automatically 'windows' or 'rpm'.